WardLordRuby/match_wire/README.md

 ## Usage
 Launch match_wire.exe once it is inside your game directory and it will automatically start Mw2 Remastered for you.
 The terminal window will provide you a place to enter commands.
 MatchWire includes a command auto-complete feature, just use the tab key to walk through available commands and command options.
 Pressing 'ctrl + c' will clear the current line or if line current line is empty it will close MatchWire.
-Note that closing MatchWire will also close your Mw2 Remastered.
+Note that closing MatchWire will also close Mw2 Remastered.

 ### Commands
 | Commands                     | Alias     | Description                                                                     |